kotlin-hands-on/hands-on/Creating a website with Ktor/02_setting-up-the-app.md

 }
 ```

-and an `application.conf` file which uses [HOCON - Human-Optimized Config Object Notation](https://github.com/lightbend/config/blob/master/HOCON.md) to configure the application.
+This code uses an `application.conf` file which uses [HOCON - Human-Optimized Config Object Notation](https://github.com/lightbend/config/blob/master/HOCON.md) to configure the application.
 This file
-resides in the `resources` folder of the project.
+resides in the `resources` folder of the project, and contains the following configuration:

 ```kotlin
 ktor {